16 min read

 2. Then you continue to say “berha”, where the “rh” is pronounced like the Afrikaans ‘g.’

-Port Elizabeth’s sublime setting results in some spectacular suburbs to call your new home, whether you want a house right on the beachfront or tucked away in the rolling hills.
-Some of PE’s best areas to live in include Summerstrand, Mill Park, Lovemore Heights and more.
+Port Elizabeth’s sublime setting results in some spectacular suburbs to call your new home.
+You'll be able to find a house right on the beachfront or tucked away in the rolling hills, depending on your preference.

 1. Summerstrand